pgailinas/videoqa-representation-comparison/docs/index.md

 At query time, natural-language questions are converted into query embeddings and matched against indexed video representations to retrieve relevant frames, clips, captions, or transcript segments.
 Retrieved evidence is then provided to a multimodal LLM to generate contextually informed responses.

-The framework supports baseline inference without retrieval alongside single-pass, two-pass, and three-pass iterative RAG workflows, enabling analysis of temporal reasoning performance, retrieval refinement behavior, and latency-versus-accuracy tradeoffs.
+The framework supports configurable iterative retrieval workflows for analyzing temporal reasoning performance, retrieval refinement behavior, and latency-versus-accuracy tradeoffs.

 ---